mondoohq/mondoo-operator/docs/user-manual.md

           mode: cert-manager
     ```

 The admission controller `Deployment` should start.
-The`ValidatingWebhookConfiguration` should be annotated to insert the certificate authority data. cert-manager creates a secret named `webhook-serving-cert` that contains the TLS certificates.
+The`ValidatingWebhookConfiguration` should be annotated to insert the certificate authority data. cert-manager creates a Secret named `webhook-serving-cert` that contains the TLS certificates.

 ### Manually creating TLS certificates using OpenSSL
 You can manually create the TLS certificate required for the admission controller.
 These steps show one method: